“There are two ways to acquire wisdom; you can either buy it or borrow it.” Benjamin Franklin

 I have had mixed success as a mentor, and while some people will say I have helped them in their career, there have been a number of occasions where I felt I had provided very little value and in fact the experience had been a waste of my time and their time.

-Given all of the above I certainly can’t profess to be a great mentor, but I can share some of the lessons I have learned, the hard way:
+I certainly can’t profess to be a great mentor, but I can share some of the lessons I have learned, the hard way:

 - Have a formal agenda, ahead of time, for any meeting.